-In a city of nine million people, we’ve sure as hell got a lot of restaurants, it has to be said, with everything from Michelin-starred spots to ones specialising in street food.
+In a city of nine million people, we’ve sure as hell got a lot of restaurants, it has to be said.
+With everything from Michelin-starred spots to ones specialising in street food.
 But where do you go when you’ve got kids in tow?
-Well fear not dear reader, as our beloved capital comes up top trumps there too.
-So, without further ado, here’s our rundown of 15 of the best family-friendly restaurants in London:
+Well fear not, as our beloved capital comes up top trumps there, too.
+Here’s our rundown of 15 of the best family-friendly restaurants in London!

 🚇 Nearest station is London Bridge.